 - Project a container for organizing all of your work on a particular activity.
 Projects consist of metadata, source code, workflows, data and artifacts, models, triggers, and member management for user collaboration.
 Read more in Projects. - Function a software package with one or more methods and runtime-specific attributes (such as image, command, arguments, and environment).
-Read more in MLRun serverless functions and Creating and using functions. - Run an object that contains information about an executed function.
+Read more in MLRun serverless functions and Functions. - Run an object that contains information about an executed function.
 The run object is created as a result of running a function, and contains the function attributes (such as arguments, inputs, and outputs), as well the execution status and results (including links to output artifacts).
-Read more in Runs, functions, and workflows. - Artifact versioned data artifacts (such as data sets, files and models) are produced or consumed by functions, runs, and workflows.
-Read more in Artifacts and models. - Workflow defines a functions pipeline or a directed acyclic graph (DAG) to execute using Kubeflow Pipelines or MLRun Real-time serving pipelines.
-Read more in Project workflows and automation - UI a graphical user interface (dashboard) for displaying and managing projects and their contained experiments, artifacts, and code.
+Read more in Running a job. - Artifact versioned data artifacts (such as data sets, files and models) are produced or consumed by functions, runs, and workflows.
+Read more in Artifacts. - Workflow defines a functions pipeline or a directed acyclic graph (DAG) to execute using Kubeflow Pipelines or MLRun Real-time serving pipelines.
+Read more in Workflows. - UI a graphical user interface (dashboard) for displaying and managing projects and their contained experiments, artifacts, and code.